RufusVictor/Eden-GardenOfWords/README.md

 6. **Start Tomcat**:

-- Navigate to the bin directory of your Tomcat installation.
-- Run the Tomcat startup script to launch the server:
+- Navigate to the bin directory of your Tomcat installation and run the Tomcat startup script to launch the server:

   ```bash
   ./startup.sh   # For Linux/MacOS